tequdev/evernode-docs/docs/source/sdk/hotpocket/hpdevkit/overview.md

+# Getting started with DAPP development

-# HotPocket developer kit
+## HotPocket developer kit
 Evernode uses HotPocket as its smart contract engine.
 HotPocket smart contracts can be developed using any POSIX-compliant language/framework.
-Using the HotPocket developer kit, you can easily develop and test HotPocket smart contracts on your local PC.
+Using the HotPocket developer kit, you can easily develop and test HotPocket smart contracts on your local PC for free.

 ## Installation